Mikulus6/Cultures-map-editor/documentation/formats/bink_video.md

 Note that, when downloading [RAD Video Tools](https://www.radgametools.com/bnkdown.htm) from the official website, a password is required to extract the downloaded archive.
-Because of this, it might be necessary to install [WinRAR](https://www.win-rar.com/start.html) in the first place and use it to type in the password.
+Because of this, it might be necessary to install [WinRAR](https://www.win-rar.com/start.html) first and use it to type in the password.

 ### Modifying

-In order to replace a video cutscene in the game with a different one, by using [RAD Video Tools](https://www.radgametools.com/bnkdown.htm), one must export a given video to a common file format first, such as `*.avi` or `*.mp4`.
+In order to replace a video cutscene in the game with a different one, using [RAD Video Tools](https://www.radgametools.com/bnkdown.htm), one must export a given video to a common file format first, such as `*.avi` or `*.mp4`.
 Next, by using the aforementioned application, select the chosen file in the explorer and use the option `RAD Video Tools > Bink it!`.